Inequality in Hollywood: Latino inequality

-According to Nancy Wang Yuen in her book Reel Inequality: Hollywood Actors and Racism, the population of Latino people in the US does not reflect their representation within Hollywood.
-There is a huge disproportion when looking at their population in the US versus their population in major motion films and programs on TV.
-Although Hispanics make up 17% of the total population and are the largest population of non-whites in the US, their representation within the industry is nowhere near that.
-"Latinas/os were severely underrepresented in film and television in 2013.
-Specifically, Latinas/os represented only 5% of film speaking roles, 3% of cable television regulars, and 2% of broadcast television regulars.
-Latinas/os were underrepresented by a factor of more than eight to one in broadcast television.
-In 2014–2015, Latinas/os played only 5.8% of all speaking/named characters in film, TV, and streaming services.
+According to Nancy Wang Yuen in her book Reel Inequality: Hollywood Actors and Racism, the Latino population of the United States is not reflected in its representation within Hollywood.
+There is a substantial difference between their share of the U.S. population and their representation in major motion pictures and television programs.
+Although Hispanics make up 17% of the total population and were the largest non-white population in the United States, their representation in the industry was lower.
+Latina and Latino actors were underrepresented in film and television in 2013.
+Specifically, Latina and Latino actors accounted for 5% of speaking roles in film, 3% of regular roles in cable television, and 2% of regular roles in broadcast television.
+Latinas and Latinos were underrepresented by a factor of more than eight to one in broadcast television.
+In 2014–2015, Latina and Latino actors played 5.8% of all speaking and named characters in film, television, and streaming services.
 Chris Rock wrote, "But forget whether Hollywood is black enough.
 A better question is: Is Hollywood Mexican enough?
 You're in L.A, you've got to try not to hire Mexicans."

-In 2015, Gina Rodriguez became the second Latina actor to win a lead actress Golden Globe Award when she won for Jane the Virgin.
-In her acceptance speech, Rodriguez said her win "represents a culture that wants to see themselves as heroes."
-Even with Rodriguez's win, Latinas/os remain the lowest represented racial group compared with their percentage in the population.
+In 2015, Gina Rodriguez became the second Latina actor to win a Golden Globe Award for lead actress for Jane the Virgin.
+In her acceptance speech, Rodriguez said that her win "represents a culture that wants to see themselves as heroes."
+Latinas and Latinos remained underrepresented relative to their share of the population.

-"Blanca Valdez, who runs a Latina/o casting agency in Los Angeles, said that Latinas/os have a difficult time auditioning for roles unless the call specifically asks for "diversity" or "multi-ethnic"; in any case, most are secondary roles, such as a neighbor or a bank teller."
+Blanca Valdez, who runs a Latina/o casting agency in Los Angeles, said that "Latinas/os have a difficult time auditioning for roles unless the call specifically asks for "diversity" or "multi-ethnic"; in any case, most are secondary roles, such as a neighbor or a bank teller."

-Yuen also highlights the lack of variation of the roles written and selected for Latino actors and actresses.
-Latino actors and actresses often get roles that are sourced from stereotypes of who they are typically known to be.

-Puerto Rican American actor Gina Rodriguez said: "I want Latinas to look at the TV and get confirmation that, yes, we are the doctors, the lawyers, the investment bankers—we encompass every facet of life.
+Puerto Rican American actor Gina Rodriguez said, "I want Latinas to look at the TV and get confirmation that, yes, we are the doctors, the lawyers, the investment bankers—we encompass every facet of life.
 And the reason that's important is because little kids look at the screen, as we did when we were growing up, and wonder, where do I fit in?
 And when you see that you fit in everywhere, you know anything is possible."

+Racial differences in film criticism

+Research has also examined racial differences in the critical reception of films.
+A 2025 study found that film critics' ratings tended to decrease as the proportion of Black cast members increased, but this association was weaker when the critic was Black.
+The study also found that as Black cast representation increased, critic ratings diverged more from audience ratings and box-office outcomes, with this divergence reduced when critics were Black.